aragon/aragon-wiki/docs/network/aragon_network_token.md

 > ANJ is a continuous token, the supply of which is regulated by a bonding curve.
 A bonding curve is an automated market maker smart contract that defines a relationship between token price and token supply.
 >
 > ANT is the reserve token used to back the ANJ supply.
-The more ANT is deposited in the ANJ bonding curve, the more the total supply of ANJ increases; the more ANT is withdrawn from the bonding curve, the more the total supply of ANJ decreases.
+As more ANT is deposited in the ANJ bonding curve, the total supply of ANJ increases; as ANT is withdrawn from the bonding curve, the total supply of ANJ decreases.
 >
 > The bonding curve is used to convert ANT into ANJ and back at pre-defined rates.
 The way the ANJ bonding curve is set up, the more ANT is sent to the bonding curve, the fewer new ANJ will be released back to the sender; the more ANJ is sent to the bonding curve, the fewer ANT will be released back to the sender.
 >